destinyae/wallet-android/docs/tari.md

 https://y.at/ - prod
 https://github.com/yat-labs/yat-lib-android - yat lib
 https://jitpack.io/#yat-labs/yat-lib-android - yat build
-But last build was included manually because jitpack wont build for android 14.
-Needed to fix In project for all interracition with Yat responsible `YatAdapter` We have those features:
+But the last build was included manually because Jitpack won't build for Android 14.
+Needed to fix In a project for all interactions with Yat responsible `YatAdapter` We have those features:
 * Connecting existing Yat
-* Showing connected Yat in wallet frament
+* Showing connected Yat in wallet frame
 * Searching wallet address by Yat via Yat lib